 Alexa, Homepod, Cortana, Google Home - everyone seems to have a voice-enabled assistant at home and are now conducting their searches through voice.
 The technology is improving so it’s more than a novelty now.

-Here’s why voice search is a trend you need to be on top of in 2020:
+Here’s why voice search is a trend you need to be on top of:

 - As of January 2018, there were an estimated one billion voice searches per month.
 (Alpine.AI)